jacoscaz/quadstore/README.md

 [Rim Faiz](mailto:rim.faiz@ihec.rnu.tn) and is described in the paper [RDF-4X: a scalable solution for RDF quads store in the cloud](http://dl.acm.org/citation.cfm?id=3012104).

+### Status ###

+Unstable, very much under development.
+The following features are missing and are being considered:

+- complex searches w/ query planning

 ### Usage ###

     const QuadStore = require('quadstore');